dougeby/IntuneDocs/intune/privacy-data-store-process.md

 ### Personal data retention

-In general, personal data is retained by Intune until thirty days after the user is removed from Intune management.
+In general, personal data is retained by Intune until 30 days after the user is removed from Intune management.

-Telemetry data collected as part of Intune usage is retained for a maximum of thirty days.
+Telemetry data collected as part of Intune usage is retained for a maximum of 30 days.

 Audit logs are retained for up to one year.